The Swan Archives

 Fox distributed this Pre-Release Information Guide, containing a plot summary and some production details (which you can see by clicking on it), to exhibitors well in advance of the film's release, to drum up interest, gauge reaction and help the studio determine how much money and effort should be spent on marketing.

 The involvement of A&M records (which issued the soundtrack, and which more or less owned the exclusive rights to Paul Williams' life at the time) in the co-marketing campaign with 20th Century Fox meant that the film was initially pitched towards what A&M and Fox believed to be the teens-through-college "rock music demographic."
+John Alvin's beautiful painted graphics on the posters and soundtrack album emphasized guitars, keyboards, microphones, patch cords, and other musical ephemera, and a photorealistic depiction of songwriter/star Paul Williams, signaling the studio's intention to rely heavily on Williams' existing fame in its promotion of the film.

-Fox's Phantom presskit (marketing package sent to journalists to assist them in writing stories) typically included an assortment of nine black and white stills from the full set of 21, as well as production notes and a template press release.
+Fox's Phantom presskit (marketing package sent to journalists to assist them in writing stories) typically included an assortment of nine black and white stills from the full set of 22, as well as production notes and a template press release.

 Fox presskit

-(Open the presskit to see inside)
+(Open the presskit to see all 22 black and white stills.)

 Press Release from Presskit